If you are an Indian with a bank account, now would be the right time to check if you are getting charges for ‘mandatory’ SMS alerts

 Mandatory charges?

 Last month, an ET report stated that banks in India approached the RBI to exempt them from sending SMS alerts for transactions under Rs 100.
-It almost sounds like these financial institutions are blaming the rise of low-value payments due to the advent of the UPI—the same system that gave them a huge bump in accounts with the Digital India initiative.
+It almost sounds like these financial institutions are blaming the rise of low-value payments due to the advent of the Unified Payments Interface (UPI)—the same system that gave them a huge bump in accounts with the Digital India initiative.

 Yes, the Indian banking system now sees billions of transactions happening daily.
 But that is the cost of doing business.
 The one that goes between the topline and bottomline of the P&L statement as 'operating costs'.

-Some banks say that these SMS alerts can be opted out of, but a quick look at almost every one of their banking websites and apps will reveal that such options, if they exist, are buried deep down in the caverns of the sitemap.
+Some banks say that these SMS alerts can be opted out, but a quick look at almost every one of their banking websites and apps will reveal that such options, if they exist, are buried deep down in the caverns of the sitemap.

 It is not about a mere Rs 9 for a month.
+It is about principle.
 The charges of running a business come with the territory.
+And banks make crores of rupees.